 1. Direct application recommending specific care or protection orders

 We can make an application under section 68 recommending that a specific care or protection order (such as a support order or custody order) is made.
 If needed, we can also ask for interim custody, support and services orders to apply while the court is considering the main application.
+Interim custody orders will only be sought in urgent and exceptional circumstances.

 This may be appropriate if: